DieracDelta/DAWN/README.md

 - Figure out how to communicate (e.g. which port, etc).
 It might be possible to do over stdin/stdout, but likely would need to check.
 - Figure out how to get stuff out of nix.

+- Add debugger flag
+- initialize a NixRepl in a sensible enough way

 # Thanks